Badgerati/Pode/README.md

 | @twice-monthly | 0 0 1,15 * *' |
 | @twice-yearly | 0 0 1 1,6 *' |
 | @twice-annually | 0 0 1 1,6 *' |

+#### Advanced Cron

+* `R`: using this on an atom will use a random value between that atom's constraints.
+When the expression is triggered the atom is re-randomised.
+You can force an intial trigger using `/R`.
+For example, `30/R * * * *` will trigger on 30mins, then random afterwards.

 ### REST API